-(17) a.
-Peter doesn't smoke.
-(Habitual) b.
+(17) Peter doesn't smoke.
 Peter smokes.
-(Habitual)

-(18) a.
-Peter doesn't love Mary.
-(Present Orientation)b.
+(Habitual) (Habitual) (18) Peter doesn't love Mary.
 Peter loves Mary.
-(Present Orientation)
+(Present Orientation) (Present Orientation)

 In English, states and other event descriptions (activities, accomplishments and achievements) differ in the interpretation of the present tense form.
 With present tense morphology, only states can denote a situation that holds at the utterance time as in (18).
 Non-state present tense event descriptions have a habitual interpretation as in (17).
 What is unexpected, given the hypothesis that negation is a stativizer, is that negation fails to yield an ongoing interpretation for all event descriptions.
 In fact, just like their affirmative counterparts, negated present tense non-state utterances only allow a habitual interpretation.